AI Policy Guide

 Accuracy Is Not Everything

 Accuracy, although an important metric, cannot fully assess system quality in all cases.
 For instance, if a deadly virus appears only once in a sample of 100 patients, a disease-spotting AI coded to always predict a negative result would still be 99 percent accurate.
 Although highly accurate, this system would fail its basic purpose, and the sick would go untreated.
-For policymakers, a critical eye is needed to ensure the numbers provide proper nuance.
-To gain a better sense of the quality of a system, one may need additional evaluation metrics
+For policymakers, a critical eye is needed to ensure that the numbers provide proper nuance.

-It is important to emphasize the fact that any metric used to evaluate a system will carry tradeoffs.
+To gain a better sense of the quality of a system, one may need additional evaluation metrics.
+It is important to emphasize that any metric used to evaluate AI carries tradeoffs.
 As an illustration, there is often a tradeoff between measuring false positives and false negatives.
-Choosing which to prioritize in evaluation depends on context and systems goals.
+Choosing which to prioritize in evaluation depends on context and system goals.

 Now imagine the reverse: suppose one is an official at the Centers for Disease Control and Prevention, and the chief concern is correctly analyzing disease transmission.
-In this scenario, perhaps one would want to minimize false positives by measuring with precision, a metric that evaluates how many positive results of the system are indeed positives.
+In this scenario, perhaps one would want to minimize false positives by measuring with precisiona metric that evaluates how many positive results of the system are indeed positives.
 If precision is high, then one can be certain that one is correctly identifying positive results and can better track transmission.

 The Wide Diversity of Evaluation Metrics